International Union for Conservation of Nature: Business partnerships

 IUCN has a growing program of partnerships with the corporate sector on a regional, national and international level to promote sustainable use of natural resources.

 National and international policy

 On the national level, IUCN helps governments prepare national biodiversity policies.
 Internationally, IUCN provides advice to environmental conventions such as the Convention on Biological Diversity, CITES, and the Framework Convention on Climate Change.
 It advises UNESCO on natural world heritage.

 It has a formally accredited permanent observer mission to the United Nations.

 IUCN has official relations with the multiple other international bodies.

 Organizational structure

 As an organization, IUCN has three components: the member organizations, the six scientific commissions and the secretariat.

 Members

-IUCN Members are states (making IUCN a supranational GONGO), government agencies, international nongovernmental organizations, national nongovernmental organizations and indigenous peoples' organisations.
+IUCN Members are States, government agencies, international nongovernmental organizations, national nongovernmental organizations and indigenous peoples' organizations.
 In 2017, IUCN had 1400 members.
 The members can organize themselves in national or regional committees to promote cooperation.
 In 2016, there were 62 national committees and 7 regional committees.